NorthernMan54/homebridge-alexa/README.md

 # Installation of homebridge-alexa

-**Alexa Home Skill configuration**

-1. An account to link your Amazon Alexa to HomeBridge needs to created on this website https://homebridge.cloudwatch.net.
-This account will be used when you enable the home skill in the Alexa App on your mobile, and in the configuration of the plugin in homebridge.

-2. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.

 **Plugin Installation**

 The setup of the plugin is very straight forward, and requires enabling insecure mode of each homebridge instance you want to control from Alexa.

-3. All homebridge instances that you want to control from Alexa need to run in insecure mode with -I included on the command line.
+1. All homebridge instances that you want to control from Alexa need to run in insecure mode with -I included on the command line.
 How you make this change will depend on your installation of homebridge, and how you start homebridge.
 If you start from the command line, it would look like this:

 ```
 homebridge -I